 In addition, she has been interviewed by dozens of media including The Huffington Post, “Mehmet Oz Radio,” Oprah and Friends Radio, NPR, The Chicago Tribune, The San Francisco Chronicle and PBS.

-As a result of her work around the world, Ms. Twist earned an Honorary Doctor of Humane Letters from Centenary College and has won numerous awards including the United Nations Woman of Distinction award, honoring her work to end world hunger; the Purpose Prize Fellow; Humanitarian of the Year Award from Youth at Risk; Humanitarian of the Year Award from the City of Fairfield, Iowa; Heroes of the 21st Century award from the Social Venture Network; Entrepreneurs’ Award from Katalysis Partnership; The Rainforest Champion Award from the Rainforest Actions Network; the Nautilus Book Award; the New Dimension Broadcaster Award and the Ella Baker Center for Human Rights Award for Breakthrough Visionary Leadership.
-Most recently, Ms. Twist was awarded the GOI Peace Award, which she received in Tokyo, Japan on December 1, 2015.
-To read the award letter, click here.
+As a result of her work around the world, Lynne earned an Honorary Doctor of Humane Letters from Centenary College and has won numerous awards including the United Nations Woman of Distinction award, honoring her work to end world hunger; the Purpose Prize Fellow; Humanitarian of the Year Award from Youth at Risk; Humanitarian of the Year Award from the City of Fairfield, Iowa; Heroes of the 21st Century award from the Social Venture Network; Entrepreneurs’ Award from Katalysis Partnership; The Rainforest Champion Award from the Rainforest Actions Network; the Nautilus Book Award; the New Dimension Broadcaster Award and the Ella Baker Center for Human Rights Award for Breakthrough Visionary Leadership.
+Most recently, Lynne was awarded the GOI Peace Award, which she received in Tokyo, Japan on December 1, 2015.
+Together Lynne and Bill Twist were awarded the Duveneck Humanitarian Award at Hidden Villa in September 2016 for their work in environmental sustainability and social justice.

 Lynne and her husband, Bill, live in San Francisco, California, and take delight in their three adult children and five grandchildren.